Last updated:

 ALAD-Deficiency Porphyria (ADP)

-ALAD porphyria (ADP) is extremely rare with only eight well documented cases.
-Why all cases have been males is unexplained.
-Symptoms occur mostly in attacks, as in AIP.
-Symptoms usually begin at or near puberty but can begin in childhood.
+ALAD porphyria (ADP) is extremely rare with only about 12 well documented cases reported.
+Inheritance is autosomal recessive, with a disease-causing ALAD variant inherited from each parent.
+Why almost all cases have been males is unexplained.
+Symptoms are mostly neurological, as in AIP, and may begin in childhood or during adolescence.
 Chronic neurological symptoms are seen in severe cases.
 In one case, onset in an adult was associated with a bone marrow disorder (polycythemia vera).
+ADP is classified as a hepatic porphyria but also has an erythropoietic component.

 BLISTERING CUTANEOUS PORPHYRIAS